180 Day Absence Calculator — Free ILR 180-Day Rule Checker

 Frequently Asked Questions

-Is the 180-day rule per calendar year or rolling?
+Is the 180-day absence rule a calendar year or rolling 12 months?

 It is a rolling window.
-Every possible 12-month period within your qualifying period is checked — not just January to December.
-This is why this calculator checks all windows, not just calendar years.
+Every possible consecutive 12-month period within your qualifying period is checked — not just January to December each year.
+This is why this calculator checks all possible windows, not just calendar years.
+A period spanning, say, June 2023 to June 2024 is assessed just as rigorously as a January-to-December period.

 Yes.
 The UK Border Force records entries and exits.
 UKVI cross-references your declared travel history on the application form against these records.
-Providing inaccurate information — even unintentionally — can lead to refusal and affect future applications.
+Providing inaccurate information — even unintentionally — can lead to refusal on good character grounds and affect future applications.

 Related guides and tools